medtagger/MedTagger/README.md

 [![Build Status](https://travis-ci.org/jpowie01/MedTagger.svg?branch=master)](https://travis-ci.org/jpowie01/MedTagger)

-## What is currently done?
+## Our technology stack

- - [x] User Interface with dynamic 3D scans manipulation
+ - User Interface uses Angular 6 with Material Design,
- - [x] Backend architecture ready to be scaled up
- - [x] Basic labeling mechanism ready to be extended with new features
- - [x] Basic validation mechanism
- - [x] Basic users management system
+ - REST API and WebSockets for communication with backend,
+ - Backend written in Python 3.6+,
+ - Flask as a REST API framework,
+ - Celery using RabbitMQ for communication,
+ - PostgreSQL as a storage for metadata,
+ - Cassandra as a storage for images,
- - [x] Dockerized and virtualized environment (with Vagrant)
+ - Dockerized production setup,
+ - Vagrant for development environment.

-## What needs to be done?
+## What are we doing now?

- - [ ] Extended labeling mechanism using magic lasso
+ - [ ] Labeling using multiple tools
-   - [ ] Frontend
-   - [x] Backend
+   - [x] Rectangular
- - [ ] Extended labeling mechanism using additional views for 3D scans
+   - [ ] Points
-   - [ ] Frontend
+   - [ ] Connected Points
-   - [x] Backend
- - [ ] Extended validation mechanism for faster verification of similar labels
+   - [ ] Brush
-   - [ ] Frontend
+ - [ ] Surveys as additional actions for provided labels,
-   - [ ] Backend
+ - [ ] Validation mechanism
- - [ ] Generating Machine Learning datasets on demand
+ - [ ] On-demand datasets generation
-   - [ ] Frontend
-   - [ ] Backend

 ## MedTagger setup